okajun35/kivy/doc/sources/guide/lang.rst

 ..
 Note::

-    Although the `self.ids` method is very concise, it is generally regarded as 'best practise' to use the ObjectProperty.
+    Although the `self.ids` method is very concise, it is generally regarded as 'best practice' to use the ObjectProperty.
 This creates a direct reference, provides faster access and is more explicit.

 Dynamic Classes